photoprism/photoprism-docs/docs/getting-started/faq.md

 #### BSD Ports ####

 For FreeBSD and TrueNAS CORE (formerly FreeNAS) users, an [unofficial port is available](https://docs.photoprism.app/getting-started/freebsd/) that builds PhotoPrism from source.
-It also compiles and installs the required TensorFlow libraries for you.
+It will also compile and install the required TensorFlow libraries for you.

 #### Building From Source ####